EnMasseProject/enmasse/mqtt-over-amqp/docs/components.md

 ![Overall](../images/01_overall.png)

-Following the main connections established by the services for providing their "control" addresses.
+Following the main connections established by the services for providing their "control" addresses and connections established for every MQTT client.

 ![Connections](../images/02_connections.png)